Ancient Amulets Illustration

 Girl Scout GEMS Overnight

-Join us at the Houston Museum of Natural Science for our annual GEMS (Girls Exploring Math and Science) Overnight on November 1, 2024!
+Join us at the Houston Museum of Natural Science for our annual GEMS (Girls Exploring Math and Science) Overnight on November 7, 2025!
 The GEMS overnight is for Girl Scouts ages 6-12 and their chaperones.
 During the Overnight you and your Scout will have access to the Museum’s permanent exhibit halls after hours, activities and a scavenger hunt, a late night snack, and a show in the Burke Baker Planetarium.
-For further information please email Overnights@hmns.org to be added to the mailing list.
+For further information please email Overnights@hmns.org.

 GEMS Day

-Join us for this annual event on November 2nd from 9:00 a.m.-1:00 p.m.
-GEMS (Girls Exploring Math and Science) Community Booths will be in the Grand Hall, providing interactive activities and giveaways for all museum patrons.
+Join us for this annual event on November 8th from 9:00 a.m.-1:00 p.m.
+GEMS (Girls Exploring Math and Science) Community Booths will be in the Grand Hall and Glassell Hall, providing interactive activities and giveaways.
 Past STEM Days have included touchable museum specimens, virtual reality experiences, and more!
 With admission to the museum, Girl Scouts will also have an opportunity to visit booths run by local troops and schools, competing for Scholarship Award!

 Girls Exploring Math and Science (GEMS) is presented by CITGO Petroleum Corporation.